 Belfast has a huge number of art galleries for a relatively small city.
 The main one is the MAC.
 More than just a gallery, it calls itself an “art venue” and offers a mix of music, theatre, dance and art exhibitions.
-Have a look at what’s on while enjoying the nice food at its canteen.
+Have a look at what’s on while enjoying the lovely food at its canteen.

-If you are more into photography, then you should definitely pay a visit to Belfast Exposed, the city’s photo gallery.
+If you are more into photography, you should definitely pay a visit to Belfast Exposed, the city’s photo gallery.
 Ever-changing exhibitions and photography courses make this gallery a must for all photography enthusiasts!

 8/ The City Hall

 Belfast’s City Hall is situated smack in the middle of the city centre and one of the most recognizable icons of the city.
 There are free guided tours several times a day, they will take you along the beautiful marble steps, back into the history of the building and you get a chance to visit the Lord Mayor’s cabinet!
 And on top of that, there is also a free exhibition on the history of Belfast!

 9/ The political murals

 The best way to realize this or to get a glimpse of the city’s recent troubled past is to walk through West Belfast.
 The political murals and the huge “peace wall” that separates both communities is a must for every visitor to the city!
 No worries, it’s a safe area to walk in as long as you keep your personal views on the matter to yourself.
 (If you are looking to delve deeper into the history of the “Troubles”, it might be a good option to go on one of these Troubles tours of Belfast)

 10/ The Oh Yeah Music Centre